NCAR/DART/observations/forward_operators/obs_def_rttov_mod.rst

      1.00000000000000

-Please note, that in the  radiance observation example a vertical level (34000 Pa) was assigned to the observation with the ``VERTISPRESSURE`` (integer = 2) vertical coordinate.
+Please note, that in this example the radiance observation was assigned a  vertical level (34000 Pa) with the ``VERTISPRESSURE`` (integer = 2) vertical coordinate.
 Although radiance/BT observations are technically representative of the entire atmospheric column and not a single vertical level, in some applications this approximation improves the skill of the assimilation forecast.
 This is an ongoing area of research.
-As an alternative, it is also common to leave the vertical level as undefined (VERTISUNDEF, integer = -2), however this limits the ability to vertically localize the impact of the observation on the model state.
+As an alternative, it is also common to leave the vertical level as undefined (VERTISUNDEF, integer = -2), however, this limits the ability to vertically localize the impact of the observation on the model state.

 The RTTOV specific metadata is located after the ``visir`` line.
 This includes the